 Introduced in 2006, Wolman® AG was the industry’s first non-metallic preservative.
 This innovative product is a formulation of propiconazole, tebuconazole and imidacloprid (in Canada the formulation is propiconazole, tebuconazole and a quaternary amine compound) that provides lasting resistance to termites and fungal decay in exterior, out-of-ground applications.
 Wood treated with Wolman® AG, branded as Wolmanized EraWood® lumber, is suited for decking, rails, fences, and millwork, as well as interior uses including sill plate and framing.
-The treated wood is an environmentally sustainable product with a natural appearance and low corrosivity.
-Wolmanized EraWood® lumber is nearly colorless and can be painted or stained with no discoloration from the preservative.
+Wolman® AG is a GreenSpec® environmentally preferable product.
+It is also certified by Home Innovation Research Labs as meeting requirements for termite-resistant materials in the National Green Building Standard™ Wolmanized EraWood® lumber is nearly colorless and can be painted or stained with no discoloration from the preservative.
 It has no more effect on woodworking tools than untreated wood.
 Lumbrella® water repellent can be added to Wolman® AG products to minimize the effect of moisture and help prevent warping, twisting, and cracking.

 Wolmanized EraWood® is the first decking product protected by a nonmetallic, carbon-based solution.
 While the biocides used in the preservative are known to degrade in soil, they have a low potential to bioaccumulate.
 Wolmanized EraWood® lumber is acceptable under building codes.
 The preservative is listed in the AWPA Book of Standards and is a GreenSpec® environmentally preferable product.
 It is also certified by Home Innovation Research Labs as meeting requirements for termite-resistant materials in the National Green Building Standard™.

 Wolman® AG Literature